 - f.
-Total volume of Feedstock: the band 0 200,000 tonnes (the exact volume has not been shown by reason of commercial sensibility). - g.
-Volume of primary feedstock: the band 0-200,000 tonnes the exact volume has not been shown by reason of commercial sensibility). - h.
+Total volume of Feedstock: the band 0 200,000 tonnes (the exact volume has not been shown by reason of commercial sensibility, because that may give competitive advantages for some market players). - g.
+Volume of primary feedstock: the band 0 200,000 tonnes (the exact volume has not been shown by reason of commercial sensibility, because that may give competitive advantages for some market players). - h.
 List percentage of primary feedstock (g), by the following categories.
-Subdivide by SBP-approved Forest Management Schemes: - Certified to an SBP-approved Forest Management Scheme LV 12.07%. - Not certified to an SBP-approved Forest Management Scheme LV 14.88%. - i.
-List all species in primary feedstock, including scientific name - Spruce (Picea abies (L.) Karst) - Pine (Pinus sylvestris L.) - Birch (Betula pendula) - Pubescent birch (Betula pubescens (Ehrh.) - Aspen (Populus lpp.) - Black alder (Alnus glutinosa (L.) Gaertner)

-- Grey alder (Alnus incana (L.) Moench) - j.
-Volume of primary feedstock from primary forest: None - k.
+Subdivide by SBP-approved Forest Management Schemes: - Certified to an SBP-approved Forest Management Scheme 13.9%. - Not certified to an SBP-approved Forest Management Scheme 20.4 %. - i.
+List all species in primary feedstock, including scientific name - Spruce (Picea abies (L.) Karst) - Pine (Pinus sylvestris L.) - Birch (Betula pendula) - Pubescent birch (Betula pubescens (Ehrh.) - Aspen (Populus lpp.) - Black alder (Alnus glutinosa (L.) Gaertner) - Grey alder (Alnus incana (L.) Moench) - Volume of primary feedstock from primary forest: None - k.
 List percentage of primary feedstock from primary forest (j), by the following categories.
-Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme
+Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme - 0 %.